Employment

 CONTACT:

-Early Childhood Associate Teacher
+Early Childhood Division Associate Teacher (Twos-K)

-Supervisor: Suzie Newman, Head of Early Childhood Division
+Supervisor: Head of Early Childhood Division

 ABOUT YOU

-The ideal candidate will have successful experience working with early childhood aged children and their families.
-They should be adaptable, collaborative, proactive, personable and warm.
+The ideal candidate will have successful experience working with early childhood-aged children and their families.
+They should be adaptable, collaborative, proactive, personable, and warm.

 WORK SCHEDULE